luckyrose89/Memory-game/Readme.md

 # Memory Game

 A classic card flipping memory game that reminds people of a list of covid-19 precaautions on a successful match.
-The live version is available at this [link](<[https://luckyrose89.github.io/Memory-game/](https://luckyrose89.github.io/Memory-game/)>).
+The live version is available at this [link](https://luckyrose89.github.io/Memory-game/).This game is part of a series of vanilla Javascript games inspired by Ania Kubow's Javascript game tutorials.
+For more details check out her channel [youtube channel.](https://www.youtube.com/channel/UC5DNytAJ6_FISueUfzZCVsw)

 ## Prerequisites